Kochi Metro: Phase I: Aluva to Petta

 The first trial run was flagged off by Chief Minister Oommen Chandy, on 23 January 2016.
 The three-car train set successfully completed the trial run.
 The first test run of the Kochi metro was conducted on 27 February 2016 on a 1 km section between Muttom Yard depot and Kalamassery at speeds of up to 10 km/h.
+On 28 March, he unveiled the logo of the metro service at CIAL.
+The logo was reveled to resemble the malayalam letter 'ക' and the letter 'K' in a vibrant yellow.
+A sylised letter 'M' was also incorporated, with it changing colors to represent future metro lines and KMRL-associated services.
+He also declared the arrival of the first rake from Sri City within the next three months, after which the metro system would commence testing.

 The Research Designs and Standards Organization (RDSO) cleared the metro to operate at a maximum speed of 80 km/h on 8 December 2016.
 On 8 May 2017, Kochi Metro was given the final approval to start service.
 The 5 km line from Palarivattom to Maharaja's College metro station was inaugurated on 3 October 2017.

 In July 2017, a consortium of Cherian Varkey Construction Company (CVCC) and Vijay Nirman Constructions (VNC) were given the contract to execute the construction works from Maharaja's College to Pettah.
 The 5.65 km line from Maharaja's College Stadium to Thaikoodam was inaugurated on 3 September 2019 by Chief Minister Pinarayi Vijayan and Union Minister for Housing and Urban Affairs, Hardeep Singh Puri.